vendelieu/telegram-bot/README.md

   usage of `BotContext`.
 - [Echo](https://github.com/vendelieu/telegram-bot_template/tree/echo) - Echo bot :)
 - [Poll](https://github.com/vendelieu/telegram-bot_template/tree/poll) - An example of how to build a questionnaire bot.
+- [Ktor webhook starter](https://github.com/ktgram/webhook) - An example of using webhook mode with Ktor.
 - [Spring Boot usage](https://github.com/vendelieu/telegram-bot_template/tree/spring-bot) - An example of using the bot organically in the Spring ecosystem, using its built-in DI.
 - [Heroku ready example](https://github.com/vendelieu/telegram-bot_template/tree/heroku) - An example of a bot working